Natural Products, Anti-Aging & Life Science

 TAR UMT Collaborators:

-Assoc.
-Prof. Dr. Loke Chui Fung , Asst.
+Prof. Dr. Loke Chui Fung , Assoc.
 Prof. Dr. Ong Yien Yien , Assoc.
 Prof. Dr. Loh Khye Er , Assoc.
 Prof Dr. Tang Pei Ling & Assoc.
 Prof. Dr. Yue Chen Son

 AP Dr. Loh Khye Er